bigfix/developer.bigfix.com/site/pages/other/web-reports-api/template_report.md

 Web Report.
 The URL for the report is specified in the ```<URLParameters>``` tag.
 The Data tag does not exist for this report.

-For example, to create a particular *Issue Assessment* report you might create a template report like the following:
+For example, to create a particular *Issue Assessment* report, you might create a template report like the following: